yuqianghan/editretro/README.md

-# Interpretable Retrosynthesis Prediction via Generative Editing Model
+# Advancing Retrosynthesis Prediction with Iterative Editing Model

-The directory contains source code of the article: Interpretable Retrosynthesis Prediction via Generative Editing Model.
+The directory contains source code of the article: Advancing Retrosynthesis Prediction with Iterative Editing Model.

 In this work, we propose an sequence edit-based retrosynthesis prediction method, called EditRetro, which formulaltes single-step retrosynthesis as a molecular string editing task.
 EditRetro offers an interpretable prediction process by performing explicit Levenshtein sequence editing operations, starting from the target product string.
 <div align=center>